garrandall/popular-music-data/tracks/hard-to-say-dan-fogelberg.md

   start_date: '1982-01-02'
 ---

 Lucky at love, well maybe so
 There's still a lot of things you'll never know
 Like why each time the sky begins to snow, you cry

 You're faithful to her in your careless way
 And so you miss her when she's far away
 But every time you think you've got it straight, you fall

 You face the future with a weary past
 Those dreams you banked upon are fading fast
 You know you love her, but it may not last, you fear

 It's never easy and it's never clear
 Who's to navigate and who's to steer
 And so you flounder, drifting ever near the rocks

 It's hard to say where love went wrong
 It's hard to say just when (it's so hard to say)
 It's hard to walk away from love
 It may never come again

 You do your best to keep your hand in play
 And try to keep those lonesome blues at bay
 You think you're winning but it's hard to say, sometimes

 It's hard to say where love went wrong
 It's hard to say just when (it's so hard to say)
 It's hard to walk away from love
 It may never come again

 Lucky at love, well maybe so
 There's still a lot of things you'll never know
 Like why each time the sky begins to snow, you cry Well, you cry
-Ooh, you still have to cry
+Oh, you still have to cry